-- The Syllabus Template (updated August 2020) provides a guide for developing an effective and learner-centered syllabus and outlines the required elements and policy statements of each syllabus for USI courses.
-The Fall 2020 template includes new statements regarding COVID-19 safety and online materials (August 2020) and shortened university statements, new statements on academic continuity and integrity, and a recommended civility and inclusion statement.
+- The Syllabus Template (updated May 2022 to reflect Title IX contact information updates) (.docx file) provides a guide for developing an effective and learner-centered syllabus and outlines the required elements and policy statements for the USI course syllabus.
+During Fall 2021 template, updates included revised statements regarding COVID-19 safety and online materials, Title IX, and civility and inclusion.

 - Detailed University Syllabus Statements are found within the Syllabus Template and on the Provost's Office website.

 - Guidance for Faculty for Fall 2021 from the Provost's Office is available.